ZarnackGroup/Publications/README.md

 # Publications

-Here collects the source codes for different publications in Zarnack's lab.
+This repository collects the source codes for different publications from the Zarnack lab.